KesseNones/EcksDee-Programming-Language/README.md

 There you have it.
 If you have a unix based system, a Haskell compiler, and these GitHub files, you absolutely can run your own EcksDee programs.
 Have fun!

+## Random Cool Extra Thing: A Syntax Highlighter
+If you use Sublime Text there now exists a syntax highlighter useable for EcksDee!

+### To use it:
+1. Go to `Preferences` -> `Browse Packages...`
+2. Copy the `ecksdeeSyntax.sublime-syntax` file located in the `syntax` directory to the `User` folder located in the package browsing window.
+3. In the bottom right corner of the window in a `.xd` file, select `EcksDee` from the parsing options and the highlighting will appear.

+This makes EcksDee significantly nicer to code in since it's easier to see mistakes and it just looks all around prettier.

 ## Conclusion:
 EcksDee has been a fun programming language to develop from the very simple Forth interpretor it started as.